geosolutions-it/geonode-rndt/README.md

 3.  in `geonode.settings.py` set `DIR` for `TEMPLATES` as `[]` in order to let the app overrides the templates

-4.  in order to let the app overrides some static files move the `AppDirectoriesFinder` as first choice in `geonode.settings.py` by setting `STATICFILES_FINDERS` like this:
+4.  in order to let the app overrides some static files move the `AppDirectoriesFinder` as first choice in `geonode.settings.py` in `STATICFILES_FINDERS` settings.
+The output should be something like this:
 ```
 STATICFILES_FINDERS = (
     'django.contrib.staticfiles.finders.AppDirectoriesFinder',